unibonn/puppet-singularity/README.md

 ##### `enable_overlay`
 Enabling this option will make it possible to specify bind paths to locations that do not currently exist within the container. (default: try)

-##### `with_underlay_patch`
-Set this to have the module add the parameter to configure the underlay feature.
-This feature is not provided by upstream yet, but part of the [EPEL](https://fedoraproject.org/wiki/EPEL) package.
-The corresponding PR is found [here](https://github.com/singularityware/singularity/pull/1817).

 ##### `enable_underlay`
-Enabling this option will make it possible to specify bind paths to locations that do not currently exist within the container, similar to the overlay option.
-This will only be used if overlay is not enabled. (default: no)
+Enabling this option will make it possible to specify bind paths to locations that do not currently exist within the container even if overlay is not working.
+If overlay is available, it will be tried first. (default: yes)

 ##### `config_passwd`
 If /etc/passwd exists within the container, this will automatically append an entry for the calling user. (default: yes)